mydaytrip/partner-api/source/includes/introduction.md

 ## Daytrip Partner API

-**DISCLAIMER: THIS VERSION OF THE API IS CURRENTLY IN DEVELOPMENT AND WILL BE READY FOR INTEGRATION IN MARCH 2023.
-BUT THE API CONTRACT DESCRIBED BELOW IS FINAL.**
+**DISCLAIMER: SEARCH AND BOOK ENDPOINTS ARE READY FOR INTEGRATION.
+OTHER ENDPOINTS WILL BE READY IN THE FOLLOWING WEEKS.**

 The Daytrip API is organized around REST.
 Our API accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes and verbs.